 How to troubleshoot common issues

 Understand the difference between long and short polling.
 Long polling is cheaper and saves CPU cycles.
-And this advantage is what we need to be focusing on on the exam.
+And this advantage is what we need to focus on on the exam.

-Remember about the size of 256 kilobytes, and there is no limitation regarding the text format.
+Remember that the size of 256 kilobytes, and there is no limitation regarding the text format.
 It could be JSON, YAML, or any other format.

 Your next homework